catalyzeio/paas-onboarding-docs/deploying-your-first-app/domain-names.md

 ![Certs and domains](http://cdn2.dropmark.com/45280/53bdc9f6fb5fb1a9e441c3b8afcd8ae4a73a2ad6/db_domain-name.png)

-- **URL / Domain name of the app**: As described above, you would use `app01.example.com` if you only intend to deploy the one app.
+### URL / Domain name of the app

+As described above, you would use `app01.example.com` if you only intend to deploy the one app.
 If you intend to deploy several (dev, prod, qa etc.), you might choose to go with `*.example.com`

 Quick note: please remember to click the blue (+) button to open the textbox to enter the information.

+### Corresponding SSL Private Key

-- **Corresponding SSL Private Key**: Click on the blue (+) button in the box (as shown in the image below).
+Click on the blue (+) button in the box (as shown in the image below).
 This will open up a textbox.
 Paste the SSL key in there.
 Your SSL Private Key should look similar to:

   ```
 -----BEGIN RSA PRIVATE KEY-----